josephdadams/TallyArbiter/readme.md

 ### Roland Smart Tally
 You will need the IP address of the Roland switcher.

+### Roland VR-50HD-MKII
+You will need the IP address of the Roland switcher.

 ### Newtek Tricaster
 You will need the IP address of the Tricaster.